MicrosoftDocs/globalization/globalization/localization/translation-memories.md

 ## Translating with a TM

 Translators usually start a new assignment after an engineer has processed the source files as described in the introduction.
 The translators might be using a web-based CAT tool where the translatable strings have been uploaded for them.
-If they use a loal tool, the strings are delivered to them as one or more files.
+If they use a local tool, the strings are delivered to them as one or more files.
 These files are either in the tool’s proprietary format or a standardized one, such as XLIFF.
 The translators also need access to a TM and terminology.
 Both of these resources can also be available via the web-based CAT tool, or delivered as files in the TMX and TBX formats, respectively.

 During the engineering phase, the translatable text has been divided into segments, which are compared to the data stored in the TM so that any matching segments can be retrieved.
 The matching segments can be perfect matches, where the source text is a 100% match to a previously stored segment.
 However, there are two kinds of 100% matches: